Skip to contents

 The gp on tfl_colspec() takes precedence over gp$group_col for that specific column; all other group columns still inherit gp$group_col.

-6. Continuation marker style — gp$continued and row_cont_msg
+Continuation marker — gp$continued and row_cont_msg

 When a table spans multiple pages, tfl_table() injects a continuation marker at the bottom of each non-final page.
 By default the marker text is "(continued)" and is rendered in italic.